enepomnyaschih/jwidget/guides/ensample5/README.md

     };

 We have removed quite a big chunk of code.
 Let's modify the view now.
-Instead of listening property change event manually, we can utilize special mapper and updater classes.
+Instead of listening property change event manually, we can utilize property bindings.

-**Mapper** builds a new property based on existing ones.
-In our particular case, we're gonna build string properties with "Like/Unlike" and "Retweet/Unretweet" values.
-Mapper is created implicitly by methods {@link JW.Property#$$mapValue $$mapValue} and {@link JW.Property#$$mapObject $$mapObject}.
+First, we're going to build string properties with "Like/Unlike" and "Retweet/Unretweet" values from original boolean properties.
+To do so, we can use method {@link JW.Property#$$mapValue $$mapValue}.

-**Updater** watches for a property modification and handles it some way.
-In our case, we're gonna update the text inside the buttons and change their CSS classes.
+Second, we're going to bind DOM elements to all these properties using {@link jQuery jQuery} extension methods.

-You must constrain mapper and updater life time by component's life time, so don't forget to aggregate them.
+You must constrain bindings' life time by component's life time, so don't forget to aggregate them.

 **public/mt/tweetview/tweetview.js**